 The strategy of transactional emails does not affect a faceless list of recipients but focuses on a circle of interested parties.
 It allows you to achieve 32.8% higher open rates than in a situation with intrusive non-transactional mailing.

 Therefore, transactional messages have high potential since these emails contain the content that is necessary for the recipients and involves them in the process of communication, which is conducted in a convenient, timely manner.
+While you can understand what is CCaaS and integrate it for better communication, there’s still some work to do for a complete success.

 Content of transactional emails